Chaudon/FinSweet-Project/README.md

-﻿# FinSweet-Project
+# FinSweet-Project
-This project comprises the landing page for now
+This project comprise the landing page for now